-The DWMHA's Behavior Treatment Oversight Committee on Behavior Treatment Plan provides oversight, direction and monitoring of the function of the Behavior Management Committee at the MCPN and providers sites.
-Additionally, the committee review requirements, performs analysis of the MCPN/Direct Contractor data from their respective Behavior Treatment Review Committees where intrusive or restrictive techniques have been approved for use and where physical management has been used in an emergency or nonemergency situation.
+The DWMHA's Behavior Treatment Oversight Committee on Behavior Treatment Plan is charged with reviewing and approving/disapproving any plans that propose to use restrictive or intrusive interventions with individuals served by the public mental health system who exhibit seriously aggressive, self-injurious or other challenging behaviors that place the individual or others at imminent risk of physical harm.
+The committee review requirements, performs analysis of the Contract Provider data from their respective Behavior Treatment Review Committees where intrusive or restrictive techniques have been approved for use and where physical management has been used in an emergency or nonemergency situation.

-The committee consists of a psychiatrist, licensed psychologist, consumers, DWMHA staff, MCPN, provider representatives and ORR.
-A representative of the DWMHA's Office of Recipient Rights (ORR) is required to attend each Behavior Treatment Committee on Behavior Treatment Plan Review Requirement meetings in the MCPN network.
+The committee consists of a psychiatrist, licensed psychologist, Member, DWMHA staff, provider representatives and ORR.
+A representative of the DWMHA's Office of Recipient Rights (ORR) is required to attend each Behavior Treatment Committee on Behavior Treatment Plan Review Requirement meetings in the Provider network.